Don't make any more mistakes with your choice of prepositions ❌

 Transcript of the video

-I went to the cinema, I chose the film at random.
+I went to the cinema and chose the film at random.

 Do you hear the mistake in this sentence?

-You too, you hesitate a lot between "à la", "au", "à le" when you speak in French?
-It's normal.
+Do you hesitate a lot between "à la", "au", "à le" when you speak French?
+That's normal.

-In this video, I will explain the rule and give you examples to help you understand and integrate the rule.
+In this video, I'll explain the rule and give you examples to help you understand and integrate it.

 Welcome to this new French lesson.
 I am Elisabeth and welcome to HelloFrench.